 “I don’t know o.
 I didn’t read his countenance,” Clara said.

 Mmayen walked hastily to the staff toilet, applied a shimmering lip gloss quickly and dashed out to Kenechukwu’s office.
 She knocked softly.

-“Come in.”
-The voice skipped her heart.
+The voice made her heart skip.
 She waited a few seconds before she opened the door.
-When their eyes met, it gazed with a passion.
+When their eyes met, they glazed with passion.

 “Why are you here by this time?”
 Kenechukwu asked.
 He took his eyes away from her and concentrated on the magazine he had in his hands.

-“Sir,” She paused, took a deep breath and continued.
+“Sir,” she paused, took a deep breath, and continued.
 “I had to rush home to get some clothes.
 It took time to get to my house from your area.
-I didn’t see a cab on time. “
+I didn’t see a cab in time. “

 He looked as though he was prepared to give her a piece of his mind.